Photo by Shutterstock

 When it comes to planning international travel, it’s essential to know what kinds of documents and visas you will need and how long it will take to receive them.
 Whether you’re a first-time international traveler or an experienced globe-trotter, applying for a new passport or renewing an expired one can take longer, or require more paperwork, than you might have realized.
 Here is an essential guide to getting your passport on time and (hopefully) with the least amount of headaches or hassle.

+Processing times can take between six to eight weeks for a standard application.
 To get a new or renewed passport in the United States, it’s important to allow ample time for the process, especially around the holidays when government offices may be closed.
-Processing times can take between four to six weeks for a standard application.
 The U.S. Department of State tries to provide realistic expectations about how long the process should take via its website, but it’s always good to build in some buffer.

 You must apply in person at a passport center or passport acceptance facility if you are seeking your first U.S. passport, your previous passport was issued when you were under 16, it was issued more than 15 years ago, or your passport was lost, stolen, or damaged.
 Be sure to print out the appropriate documentation and review what will be needed before you visit.
 If you plan to apply in person, it would be wise to make an appointment.
 If you qualify to renew your passport by mail, acceptance facilities will not take your application.